tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Adventurer Feat

-You can When casting a rituals based on a spells of your bloodline, with you have advantage on the skill check.
+When casting a rituals based on a spells of your bloodline, with you have advantage on the skill check.

 #### Champion Feat